Kamehamehaaaaa/iChatBio-OBIS-agent/src/resources/api_examples.md

 ```
 "Request": "Search for fish"
 "Response": {
-    "params": null,
+    "params": {
+        "commonname": "fish"
+    },
     "unresolved_params": [
         "scientificname"
     ],
-    "clarification_needed": True,
+    "clarification_needed": False,
-    "reason": "The user request specifies a common name and I'm not aware of the scientific name of the species."
+    "reason": "The user request specifies a common name and populated the params with it.
+The agent will resolve it to scientific name."
 }
 ```